Why should software developers start user testing?

 It is clear that not all software developers test their products on real-world customers before launch.
 From our point of view, this is a serious oversight because testing usability can save you precious time and money.

-We have learned that software developers are not very keen on testing user experience, running tests rarely if any.
-The norm is to test for bugs, but not for user experience.
-Why are they avoiding user usability tests and why should they change their behaviour?
+We have learned that software developers are not very keen on testing user experience, running tests rarely, if any.
+The norm is to test for bugs but not for user experience.
+Why are they avoiding user usability tests, and why should they change their behavior?

 Why are some software developers avoiding user testing?